 In 92 of the 112 interventions (82%), the patient received the initial bolus of 350 mcg/kg and an initial infusion dose of 25 mcg/kg/min.
 The majority of patients did not require additional bolus dosing during the PCI procedure.
-The mean value for the initial ACT measurement the PCI procedure.
 The mean value for the initial ACT measurement after the start of dosing for all interventions was 379 sec (median 338 sec; 5th percentile-95th percentile 238 to 675 sec).
-The mean ACT value per intervention over all measurements taken during the procedure was 416 sec (median 390 sec; 5th percentile-95th percentile 261 to 698 sec).
+The mean ACT value per intervention over all measurements taken during the procedure was 416 sec (median 390 sec; 5th percentile-95th percentile 251 to 698 sec).
 About 65% of patients had ACTs within the recommended range of 300 to 450 seconds throughout the procedure.
 The investigators did not achieve anticoagulation within the recommended range in about 23% of patients.
 However, in this small sample, patients with ACTs below 300 seconds did not have more coronary thrombotic events, and patients with ACTs over 450 seconds did not have higher bleeding rates.

 Acute procedural success was defined as lack of death, emergent coronary artery bypass graft (CABG), or Q-wave myocardial infarction.
 Acute procedural success was reported in 98.2% of patients who underwent PCIs with argatroban anticoagulation compared with 94.3% of historical control patients anticoagulated with heparin (p = NS).
-Among the 112 interventions, 2 patients had emergency CABGs, 3 had repeat PTCAs, 4 had non-Q-wave myocardial infarctions and underwent divergence and under the divergence of the di tions, 3 had myocardial ischemia, 1 had non-dwave myocardial inflato-tions, 3 had myocardial ischemia, 1 had an abrupt closure, and 1 had an impending closure (some patients may have experienced more than 1 event).
+Among the 112 interventions, 2 patients had emergency CABGs, 3 had repeat PTCAs, 4 had non-Q-wave myocardial infarctions, 3 had myocardial ischemia, 1 had an abrupt closure, and 1 had an impending closure (some patients may have experienced more than 1 event).
 No patients died.

-HOW SUPPLIED/STORAGE AND HANDLING 16
+HOW SUPPLIED/STORAGE AND HANDLING

-NDC 63323-526-03, 250 mg per 2.5 mL (100 mg per mL) single dose vial, packaged individually.
+NDC 63323-526-03, 250 mg per 2.5 mL (100 mg per mL) single-dose vial, packaged individually.

-Storage

-Store the vial in original carton at 20° to 25°C (68° to 77°F) [see USP Controlled Room Temperature].
+Storage Store the vial in original carton at 20° to 25°C (68° to 77°F) [see USP Controlled Room Temperature].
 Protect from freezing.
 Protect from light (keep in outer carton).
 If the solution is cloudy, or if an insoluble precipitate is noted, the vial should be discarded.

-The container closure is not made with natural rubber latex.
+The container closure is not made with natural rubber latex

-PATIENT COUNSELING INFORMATION 17
+PATIENT COUNSELING INFORMATION

-Inform patients of the risks associated with Argatroban Injection as well as the plan for regular monitoring during administration of the drug.
+Inform patients of the risks associated with Argatroban Injection as well as the plan for regular monitoring during administration of the drug [see Warnings and Precautions (5.1)].